tofuSCHNITZEL/sk_fancybox/README.txt

-This is the extension "sk_fancybox" to be used within TYPO3.
+This is the extension "tp_fancybox2" to be used within TYPO3.
 Title: FancyBox
 Description: This extension integrates the jQuery plugin FancyBox into TYPO3.
 FancyBox is a fancy lightbox alternative.
 It replaces the "Enlarge on Click" functionality with the FancyBox (supports tt_news).
 See http://www.fancybox.net/ for demos.